Karle (Svitavy District): Administrative division

+Etymology

+The initial German name of Karle was Karlsbrunn, meaning "Karl's spring".
+According to legend, the village was previously called Langendorf ('long village') and was renamed after King Charles IV tasted the local spring.
+The Czech name Karle appeared from the first half of the 19th century and means "Karel's".

 Geography

 Karle is located about 7 km west of Svitavy and 51 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 585 m above sea level.
 The Loučná River originates within the municipality and then flows through the village of Karle.

 History

 The first written mention of Karle is from 1336.
 From 1347, the village was owned by the Litomyšl bishopric.

 Transport

-The I/34 road (the section from Svitavy to Havlíčkův Brod) passes through the municipality.
+The I/34 road (the section from Svitavy to Havlíčkův Brod) runs through the municipality.

 Sights

 The main landmark of Karle is the Church of Saint Bartholomew.
 It was founded in 1350 and rebuilt in 1814.

 The only protected monument in the municipality is the Chapel of the Saint Cyril and Methodius.
 It was built in the late Baroque style in the second half of the 18th century.